 By Joseph Gunther

 Joseph Gunther is an avid fan of Minnesota sports, including football, hockey and baseball.
 He covered a wide variety of sports while attending Hastings College in Hastings, Neb.
 While at Hastings College, he was a part of the first collegiate media group to broadcast a national tournament via television, radio, internet and newspaper at the 2004 NAIA Division II Women’s Basketball Tournament.
 He grew up in the Twin Cities playing three years of varsity football in high school.
+Joseph is a freelance writer covering all things NFL.
 His work can be found on Examiner.com.